 NADIRAH FARAH FOLEY

 Nadirah is a researcher and writer.
-She is also the product of a single-parent household, suburban public schools, and elite institutions of higher education.
+Originally hailing from Southern New Jersey, they are the product of a single-parent household, suburban public schools, and elite institutions of higher education.
 Nadirah has worked in a variety of roles in higher ed, ranging from college access work to admissions to student affairs.
-Her research interests are heavily informed by both her own lived experience and the stories of her former students, many of whom also identify as low-income people of color.
-Originally from Southern New Jersey, Nadirah now resides in Brooklyn, NY with her partner.
+Their research interests are heavily informed by both their own lived experience and the stories of their former students, many of whom also identify as low-income people of color.

 PH.D., HARVARD UNIVERSITY